David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
 This question aims to understand the key factors that influence users' positive feedback on a game.
-By analyzing a combination of factors such as price, user ratings, game genre, game duration, and others, it is possible to determine which characteristics lead to more positive feedback.
+By analysing a combination of factors such as price, user ratings, game genre, game duration, and others, it is possible to determine which characteristics lead to more positive feedback.
 This can be valuable for game developers, guiding the development process to create games that meet players' expectations and preferences, resulting in better reception and market success.<br>
 For the analysis of the factors that contribute to predicting whether a game will receive positive feedback, the fields with the highest correlation to the "positive" variable were examined using a correlation table.
 </p>